Histwo/the_american_genocide/reports/_KEWBP.md

 ## Original State

 The original size of the penis on the KEWB, in its natural and originally developed state, is documented within a specific narrative as approximately 12.5 imperial inches.
-This measurement is referenced through the Creator's specific use of Revelation 17:9-11 to signify the original form's dimensions.
+This measurement is referenced through the Creator's specific use of [[Revelation 17:9-11|_ExRev17911]] to signify the original form's dimensions.
 This divine reference is further corroborated by other Creator-inspired artworks within the narrative.
 This is the documented baseline for comparison.

 ## Orchestrated Manipulations